kylep/kytrade/README.md

 # Demo

+## 1. Buy and Hold QQQ

+This demo can be executed interactively, or by running `bin/demos/1_bah_qqq.sh`

 This demo shows the PortSim simulating a Buy-and-Hold strategy for QQQ, a NASDAQ 100 Index ETF.

  - The simulation runs from the dates of 2010-01-01 to 2020-01-01.